-Deferred offering costs: Deferred equity offering costs include registration expenses related to shelf filings, including expenses related to the launch of the "at-the-market" program (the "ATM Program").
+Deferred offering costs: Deferred offering costs include registration expenses related to shelf filings.
 These expenses primarily consist of U.S. Securities and Exchange Commission ("SEC") registration fees, legal fees and accounting fees incurred.
 These expenses are included in prepaid expenses and other assets on the Consolidated Statements of Assets and Liabilities.
 Upon the completion of an equity offering or a debt offering, the deferred expenses are charged to additional paid-in capital or deferred financing costs, respectively.
 If no offering is completed prior to the expiration of the registration statement, the deferred costs are charged to expense.